 Medicare Part D (prescription drug coverage)

-Medicare Part D helps cover medications that you take at home to treat Alzheimer’s disease.
+Medicare Part D helps cover medications you take at home to treat Alzheimer’s disease.

 Every Medicare Part D plan must cover certain protected drug classes, such as antidepressants and antiretrovirals.
-However, coverage of additional drugs varies based on your drug plan’s formulary, or list of covered drugs.
+However, coverage of additional drugs varies based on your drug plan’s formulary, which is a list of covered drugs.

 Medicare supplemental insurance (Medigap)